+Acts 17:1-15

-Acts 17:1-15 Series: Lessons from the Early Church Sermon: "Visit to Thessalonica"
+Series: Lessons From the Early Church

+Sermon: "Visit to Thessalonica"

-In an effort to build more ecumenical connections among Christians, the local Baptist, Presbyterian, and United church ministers were all invited to a special mass to be held at the local Catholic Church.
-The three ministers arrived a bit late, and discovered that every pew in the sanctuary was completely full.
+To build more ecumenical connections among Christians, the local Baptist, Presbyterian, and United church ministers were all invited to a special mass to be held at the local Catholic Church.
+The three ministers arrived a bit late and discovered that every pew in the sanctuary was completely full.
 Therefore, the three pastors were forced to simply stand at the back of the sanctuary for the service.

-The host priest noticed the three pastors standing against the back wall and in an effort to be more hospitable whispered to one of the altar boys, "Get three chairs for our Protestant friends."
+The host priest noticed the three pastors standing against the back wall and to be more hospitable whispered to one of the altar boys, "Get three chairs for our Protestant friends."
 The altar boy didn't quite hear the request, so the priest spoke louder, motioning to the rear of the sanctuary: "Three chairs for the Protestants."
 Dutifully, the boy stood up, stepped to the rail and loudly proclaimed to the congregation, "Three cheers for the Protestants!"
 (1001 Humorous Illustrations, p.112)

 Now that was a bit awkward, wasn't it?
 Not at all what the priest intended.
 "The best laid plans of Mice and Men, often go awry".
-This is a famous quote often attributed to William Shakespeare, but actually it was Robert Burns who penned these words.
-By now, having followed Paul the Apostle for a while on his missionary journeys, one may be led to think that Burns's words should have been Paul's motto in life.
+This is a famous quote often attributed to William Shakespeare, but it was John Steinbeck who penned these words.
+By now, having followed Paul the Apostle for a while on his missionary journeys, one may be led to think that Steinbeck's words should have been Paul's motto in life.
 Nothing in Paul's missionary effort seems to go as one might expect, but Paul trusted God anyway.